When You’re In A Tangled WebDr. Erwin W. Lutzer | April 30, 2006

 I want you to visualize today that I have two books here.
 One book says, “The Life and Times of Roger.”
 We open it up and it is filled with all kinds of impurities that we don’t even like to look at it.
 Let’s suppose the other book says, “The Life and Times of Jesus Christ.”
 We open it up and it is a life that is filled with beauty and obedience and loveliness.
 The pleasure of God rests in this life.

-Let’s pray.
 Father, we pray please, may we not be like Asa.
 May we be like Asa in his first 36 years and not be like him in his closing years.
 I don’t know all the people for whom this message was intended, but I know that they’ve listened.
-I’m praying that You will grant them the grace to receive You and to seek You.”
+I’m praying that you will grant them the grace to receive you and to seek you.